-Single Onion usually happens the third Thursday of the month, ten times a year.
-Our event schedule can always be found at: http://www.singleonion.com.
+The Single Onion takes place the third Thursday of the month, nine times a year.
+Our event schedule can always be found at www.singleonion.com

-We gratefully acknowledge the support of The Canada Council for the Arts, The League of Canadian Poets and the Calgary Arts Development, the Writers’ Guild of Alberta, and the Writers’ Union of Canada.
+We gratefully acknowledge the support of The Canada Council for the Arts, The League of Canadian Poets, the Calgary Arts Development, the Writers’ Guild of Alberta, and the Writers’ Union of Canada.